gamedesign

 Introduction

-In this Quest, you will learn what computational thinking is and how to explain it in your own words.
+In this Quest, you’ll discover what computational thinking means and practice explaining it in your own words.

 learning objectives